Some people get a little confused when trying to make an international call. Here’s a couple quick tips:

 A power adaptor will work with any dual voltage appliance.
 You can tell if something is dual voltage, if somewhere on the appliance it reads something like, "voltage 110/240v".
 If it does, you're good.
 If it only reads, "110v", it will burn out very quickly without an additional power converter.
 There are some adaptors that are also power converters, that cost a little more.
 Most laptops, tablets, cell phones, flat irons, curling irons, and camera battery chargers ARE dual voltage.

-Parents, family, friends, enemies, casual acquaintances, and total strangers can follow along with us as we trek across Europe.
+Parents, family, friends, enemies, casual acquaintances, and total strangers can follow along with us as we trek across the globe.